Neverwinter (video game): Development and release

-In December 2021, Swedish holding company Embracer Group announced that it would acquire the North American and publishing arms of Perfect World Entertainment from Perfect World Europe through its Gearbox Software subsidiary.
-Following the acquisition, Perfect World Entertainment was dissolved into Gearbox Publishing and renamed as Gearbox Publishing SF (San Francisco), who is now the current publisher for Neverwinter, while Cryptic will continue operations as a subsidiary of The Gearbox Entertainment Company.

 Modules

 Neverwinter has released multiple updates to the game called modules.
-Modules were released first on the PC, and then later to consoles.
-With Northdark Reaches, the modules were released simultaneously on PC, Xbox, and Playstation.
+Modules were initially released first on the PC, and then later to consoles.
+With Northdark Reaches, the modules were released simultaneously on PC, Xbox, and PlayStation.

 Reception

 Neverwinter has attained a score of 74/100 from aggregate review website Metacritic.

 Microsoft Windows

 In 2013, Daniel Tack of Forbes wrote: "Neverwinter offers experiences for players that normally wouldn't play MMORPGs, and also provides a framework for core genre players.
 Looking for action and adventure in the world of Forgotten Realms?
-Neverwinter delivers."
-Stephanie Carmichael, for VentureBeat in 2013, wrote "It may have its flaws, but Neverwinter is highly enjoyable and accessible to veteran, beginner, and casual players alike".
+Neverwinter delivers".
+Stephanie Carmichael, for VentureBeat in the same year, wrote that "it may have its flaws, but Neverwinter is highly enjoyable and accessible to veteran, beginner, and casual players alike".

 Xbox One

-In 2015, the Polygon review reported that "Neverwinter on Xbox One manages to map your heroes' abilities effortlessly across the controller, in a scheme that feels great both in and out of combat.
+In 2015, the Polygon review reported that "Neverwinter on Xbox One manages to map heroes' abilities effortlessly across the controller, in a scheme that feels great both in and out of combat.
 Unfortunately, other aspects of the port totally miss the mark; in terms of performance, Neverwinter on Xbox One can really take a dive".

-In 2015, Boston Blake, for GameRant, wrote "Neverwinter is the first true MMO for Xbox One, and it delivers well on that premise."
-And stated that "Despite its PvP shortcomings and current framrate issues, Neverwinter proves to be a solid MMO for Xbox One owners.
+In the same year, Boston Blake, for GameRant, wrote that "Neverwinter is the first true MMO for Xbox One, and it delivers well on that premise" and "despite its PvP shortcomings and current framrate issues, Neverwinter proves to be a solid MMO for Xbox One owners.
 Although it's certainly not a hardcore MMORPG, it's a fantastic starting point for console gamers or those who have little experience in the genre.
 Those who venture through the game will discover an enjoyable and challenging adventure that keeps their attention, provides plenty of unique experiences, and keeps them coming back for more".